scala-network/Scala/docs/CONTRIBUTING.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "scala Maintainer Team" is defined in this document as the following users:
+The "Scala Maintainer Team" is defined in this document as the following users:
-- fluffypony
-- scalamooo
-- hyc
+- Hayzam

 ## Goals